ARTICLE I: Name

 SECTION 2: The adult representative of every member school shall be its head coach or its assistant coach named for this purpose by the head coach.
 In case of a dispute, the school principal shall have final say over who shall count as the school’s head coach for the purposes of representation.
 If there is no head coach, the school principal may designate a person affiliated with the school to serve as its adult representative.
 No person shall be the adult representative for more than two schools.
 Any natural person who is a high school graduate and is 18 years or older shall be eligible to be an adult representative.

-SECTION 3: The adult representative of a member school (or, if there is no adult representative, the school principal) may create a procedure for the students of her/his school to elect a student representative.
-The student representative must be a student at the school which she/he is representing.
+SECTION 3: The adult representative of a member school (or, if there is no adult representative, the school principal) may create a procedure for the students of their school to elect a student representative.
+The student representative must be a student at the school which they are representing.

 SECTION 4: No school may have more than one adult representative.
 No school may have more than one student representative.
 A school may choose to waive its right to have either an adult representative or a student representative by not naming them.